 Peer-evaluation is another tool for saving time.
 Students are more likely to think about what they are doing when hearing it from peers.
 In addition, students can find some of the smaller problems, such as grammar, so that the teacher can focus on shaping the ideas of the paper.
 Depending on the maturity of the students, it is better to let them look at it before you invest any energy in providing feedback.

 What’s Your Purpose

 Another approach is what is called selective marking.
-Selective marking is when a teacher focus only on specific issues in a paper.
+Selective marking is when a teacher focuses only on specific issues in a paper.
 For example, a teacher might only focus on paragraph organization for a first draft and focus on the overall flow of the paper later.
-With this focus, the teacher and students can handle similar issues at the same time that are much more defined then checking everything at once.
+With this focus, the teacher and students can handle similar issues at the same time that are much more defined than checking everything at once.

 Personally, I believe it is best to focus on macro issues such as paragraph organization and overall consistency first before focusing on grammatical issues.
 If the ideas are going in the right direction it is easy to spot grammar issues.
 In addition, if the students know English well, most grammar issues are irritating rather than completely crippling in understanding the thrust of the paper.
 However, perfect grammar without a thesis is a hopeless paper.

 There is no reason to overwork ourselves in marking papers.
 Basic adjustments in strategy can lead to students who are provided feedback without a teacher over doing it.